Joey Votto Player Props: Reds vs. Cubs

 Joey Votto At The Plate

-- Votto is batting .194 with four doubles, nine home runs and 14 walks.
+- Votto has four doubles, nine home runs and 14 walks while batting .205.

-- In 40.6% of his 32 games this season, Votto has picked up at least one hit.
-He's also had seven multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.